timescale/docs/use-timescale/query-data/advanced-analytic-queries.md

 ## Group data into time buckets

-The Timescale [`time_bucket`][time_bucket] function extends the PostgreSQL [`date_trunc`][date_trunc] function.
-Time bucket accepts arbitrary time intervals as well as optional offsets and returns the bucket start time.
-For
+The Timescale [`time_bucket`][time_bucket] function extends the PostgreSQL [`date_bin`][date_bin] function.
+Time bucket accepts arbitrary time intervals of months or longer, as well as optional offsets, and returns the bucket start time.
+For example:
-example:

 ```sql
 SELECT time_bucket('5 minutes', time) AS five_min, avg(cpu)